 Risk of Missing Out on Fast-Growing Opportunities

 The ‘Sit-On-Your-Ass’ investing approach, with its emphasis on long-established, high-quality businesses, may overlook younger, fast-growing companies.
-While these companies often come with higher risk, they also hold the potential for staggering returns.
+While these companies often come with higher risk, they also hold the potential for substantial returns.

 The tech boom of the past couple of decades is a case in point.
-Many young technology companies, from Amazon to Zoom, have delivered astronomical returns to their investors.
-A strict adherent of ‘Sit-On-Your-Ass’ investing, waiting for these companies to establish a lengthy track record of earnings, may have missed out on these extraordinary growth stories.
+Many young technology companies, from Amazon to Zoom, produced huge gains for shareholders during certain windows, though the path depended heavily on purchase price, holding period, valuation compression, and business durability.
+A strict adherent of ‘Sit-On-Your-Ass’ investing, waiting for these companies to establish a lengthy track record of earnings, may have missed out on some major growth stories.

-The takeaway here is not a rejection of the ‘Sit-On-Your-Ass’ approach, but rather a recognition of its potential pitfalls.
-To mitigate these risks, investors need to balance their patience with vigilance, complement their preference for established businesses with a recognition of emerging trends, and above all, maintain the humility to adapt their strategies in response to new experiences and insights.
-After all, the most dangerous words in investing, as in life, are “this time it’s different.”
-But equally perilous is to forget that while history rhymes, it seldom repeats.
+The takeaway here is not a rejection of the ‘Sit-On-Your-Ass’ approach, but a recognition of its limits.
+To mitigate these risks, investors need to balance patience with vigilance, complement their preference for established businesses with an awareness of emerging trends, and above all, maintain the humility to adapt when the facts change.
+The most dangerous words in investing may be “this time it’s different.”
+But it is also dangerous to forget that sometimes the structure really has changed.

 source: Secrets of Investing on YouTube